sani203002/sani203002/README.md

 <br>

 - Currently learning Android Development.
-- looking to collaborate with anyone on any project.
+- Looking to collaborate with anyone on any project.

 <br>